vapor/docs/auth/request.md

 req.auth.login(credentials, persist: false)
 ```

+> Note: Supporting `Identifier` credentials is required for persisted authentication to work properly.

 ## User

 By default, `request.auth.user()` returns the authorized `Auth.User`.
-This will need to be casted to your internal user type if you want to access its values.
+This will need to be casted to your internal `User` type for use.

 Adding a convenience method on `Request` is a great way to simplify this.